South Dakota Digital Government Summit 2026 Banner

 Public agencies are under pressure to modernize while juggling finite resources.
 How can public sector IT teams embrace AI tools without creating new risks or governance gaps?
 This session explores practical, real-world uses of AI that streamline routine work while maintaining transparency, and accountability.
 Our panel will discuss how to evaluate automation opportunities, apply responsible AI principles, and build governance frameworks that scale.

-Moderator: Neal Nachtigall, Director of Agency and Application Support, Bureau of Information and Technology, State of South Dakota
+Moderator: Neal Nachtigall, Director of Agency and Application Support, Bureau of Information and Technology, and Artificial Intelligence Center of Excellence (AI COE) Lead, State of South Dakota

 Jim Gilbert, Director of Information Technology, City of Rapid City